 This (unofficial) tour explores the route of Portland’s new Eastside Streetcar.
 The new Central Loop (CL) will run from SW Market in downtown Portland, along 10th and 11th to the Pearl District, then across the Broadway Bridge to the Eastside.
 This website highlights interesting things along the route.

-Portland became the first city nationally to reinvest in streetcars, on July 20, 2001.
+Portland became the first major city to invest in new streetcars, opening a new line on July 20, 2001.
 The initial 8 mile loop (4 miles in each direction) ran from Portland State University to Legacy Good Samaritan Hospital.
 A total of 46 stops were located about every 3-4 blocks.
 In August 2007, passenger service was extended to the South Waterfront District.

 The new 3.35-mile Streetcar Loop opens Sept 22, 2012.
 It opens a few months behind schedule because of manufacturing delays producing the only American-made modern streetcar.
 The new Eastside line goes from the Pearl District, across the Broadway Bridge, connects to Lloyd Center at NE 7th Avenue, then south along MLK Bvd through the Central Eastside Industrial District and terminates at OMSI.
 It returns via Grand Avenue.